wa0x6e/cal-heatmap/options/verticalOrientation.md

 # verticalOrientation

-Whether the domains should be arranged on top of each other, inside side by side.
+Whether the domains should be arranged on top of each other, or side by side.
 {: .fs-6 }

 ```js